No tickets are currently available.

 Seating: Allocated - See Seating Plan for More Details

-The screening on Thu 16 May at 2pm will have descriptive subtitles and will be relaxed for people living with dementia.
+The screening on Thu 16 May at 2pm will be a captioned screening with descriptive subtitles and will be relaxed for people living with dementia.

 Winner of Best Irish Film at Dublin Film Festival and nominated for 11 NIFTA awards